-One of his sons, George Morley, joined the practice c.
-1900 (which then became W.J.
-Morley & Son).
-WM examples of their gothic designs which are still in use include: West Tanfield (1900-1901), Talbot Lane, Rotherham (1901), Old Elvet,Durham (1901-1903), Wilpshire (1901-1904), Chidwell Road, Beeston (1902), Milton Road, Gravesend (1905-1906), Princes Street, Llangollen (1903), Station Road, Barnes (1906).
+Of his eight children, one of his sons, Eric Morley (born 1885), joined the practice c.
+1900, which then became W.J.
+Morley & Son.
+WM examples of their Gothic designs which are still in use include: Kensal Rise WM (now RC), London (1900), West Tanfield (1900-1901), Talbot Lane, Rotherham (1901), Old Elvet,Durham (1901-1903), Wilpshire (1901-1904), Chidwell Road, Beeston (1902), Milton Road, Gravesend (1905-1906), Princes Street, Llangollen (1903), Station Road, Barnes (1906).
 After the First World War the practice seems to have been associated more with Sunday School premises, including Greenhill WM (1928-1929) and Wesley, Dudley Hill, both in Bradford, and Menston (1931-1933).
 After the Second World War the practice produced Oakworth Methodist (1959-1960).

 Another son, Francis Douglas Morley (1888-1964; e.m.
 1913), born at Bradford, entered the WM ministry.
-He trained at Handsworth College, was mentioned in despatches during the First World War and was an RAF chaplain from 1930 to 1952, being appointed Honorary Chaplain to the King.
+He trained at Handsworth College, was mentioned in dispatches during the First World War and was an RAF chaplain from 1930 to 1952, being appointed Honorary Chaplain to the King.
 His son, William Peter Douglas Morley (1917-2009; e.m.
 1940) was born in Knightsbridge on 7 August 1917.
 He too entered the ministry and was chaplain and Scout Leader at Culford School 1941-1947 before becoming assistant to J. Scott Lidgett at the Bermondsey Settlement 1947-1954.
-He and his father founded the Methodist Association of Methodist Scouters and Guiders and during his ministry in Scarborough (1970-1976) he became a county chaplain.
+He and his father founded the Association of Methodist Scouters and Guiders and during his ministry in Scarborough (1970-1976) he became a county chaplain.
 He was influenced by the Billy Graham Campaign in 1950 and through the charismatic movement received the gift of tongues.